-Business Model Canvas & Revised Social Venture Idea - The Revised Social Venture Idea is a group assignment to make improvements to the original idea based upon feedback from the Professor and other students.
-Each group will work on a Business Model Canvas.
-This will also help you and your group organize the details of your social venture idea.
+Business Model Canvas & Team Social Venture Idea - The Business Model Canvas will help you and your group organize the details of your social venture idea.
 We will discuss how a BMC works in class and you will submit a first draft of your BMC to me the first class after spring break.

 Group Presentation - A final group presentation will be given on the final day of class.
-Details about this presentation are posted on Canvas and will be discussed in class.